-- There was an increase of \$0.4 million in State appropriations when compared to the prior fiscal year.
-The State of Texas finalized the allocation of appropriations during the prior fiscal year and management had estimated this impact and adjusted the fiscal year 2019 budget accordingly. - The Title IV revenue decrease of \$0.1 million.
-It represents financial aid received directly by TSC for the payment of tuition and fees and allocation of student aid to TSC students. - Property tax revenue increased by about \$0.7 million from fiscal year 2018 to fiscal year 2019 as a result of an increase in current and delinquent tax collections.
-Property tax revenue increased \$1.1 million from fiscal year 2017 to fiscal year 2018.
-The tax rates for the Texas Southmost College are \$0.162407, \$0.162407, and \$0.158224, per \$100 valuation for the fiscal years ended 2019, 2018 and 2017, respectively. - Other Non-Operating Revenue remained consistent increase for fiscal years 2019, 2018 and 2017. - Investment income for FY 2019 increased by \$0.5 million.
-Late in fiscal year 2017, TSC began using LOGIC, a public funds investment pool.
-In fiscal year 2019, TSC supplemented its investments with Certificates of Deposit.
+- There was an increase of \$2.3 million in State appropriations when compared to the prior fiscal year.
+The State of Texas finalized the allocation of appropriations during the prior fiscal year and management had estimated this impact and adjusted the fiscal year 2020 budget accordingly. - The Title IV revenue increased \$3.3 million.
+It represents financial aid received directly by TSC for the payment of tuition and fees and allocation of student aid to TSC students. - Property tax revenue increased by about \$1.3 million from fiscal year 2019 to fiscal year 2020 as a result of an increase in current and delinquent tax collections.
+Property tax revenue increased \$0.6 million from fiscal year 2018 to fiscal year 2019.
+The tax rates for the Texas Southmost College are \$0.162407, \$0.162407, and \$0.162407, per \$100 valuation for the fiscal years ended 2020, 2019 and 2018, respectively. - Other Non-Operating Revenue remained consistent for fiscal years 2020 and 2019. - Investment income for FY 2020 increased by \$0.1 million.
+Late in fiscal year 2018, TSC began using LOGIC, a public funds investment pool.
+In fiscal year 2020, TSC supplemented its investments with Certificates of Deposit.

 Key sources of revenue in total for the College are state allocations, grants and contracts, property taxes, and tuition and fees (net of scholarship discounts).
-Table 5 shows a comparison of the breakdown of total revenues by source for the College in Fiscal Years 2019 and 2018.
+Table 5 shows a comparison of the breakdown of total revenues by source for the College in Fiscal Years 2020 and 2019.